trixi-framework/paper-2021-juliacon/pid_runs/README.md

   ------------------------------------------------------------------------------------------------------------------------------------
   ```
   The PID value is found near the top with the label `CALCULATION TIME PER TSTEP/DOF: [ 9.69513E-07 sec ], nRKstages:   5`.
-- It is important to note that this PID value is for one comple explicit time step.
+- It is important to note that this PID value is for one complete explicit time step.
   Therefore, in order to compare the FLUXO PID value to the Trixi.jl PID value **one must divide** the FLUXO PID value
   by the number of explicit Runge-Kutta stages.
 For all the PID runs this value will be *five*.